apple/swift-mmio/Sources/MMIO/Documentation.docc/Essentials/Registers.md

 }
 ```

-While working with bare registers is possible, defining bit fields makes your code much more expressive and safer, as we'll see next.
+While working with bare registers is possible, defining bit fields makes your code much more expressive and safer, as you'll see next.

 ### Adding Bit Fields

-Most hardware registers aren't just simple storage units—they contain multiple functional segments called **bit fields**.
+Most hardware registers aren't just simple storage units — they contain multiple functional segments called **bit fields**.
 Each bit field represents a specific feature or setting within the register.
 For example, a single 32-bit control register might contain an enable bit, a mode selection field, and status flags, all packed together to efficiently use the available bits.

 Let's enhance our `DeviceStatus` register by adding a bit field.
 According to our hypothetical device's datasheet, bit 1 controls whether interrupts are enabled: